EGI-Federation/fedcloud-catchall-operations/README.md

   credential info from `/etc/fedcloud/vos/<vo>` and sends information to the AMS queue
-- a cron job per site that will execute the cloud-info-provider for every vo supporteb by the site and push the information to the AMS in order to be consumed by clients.
+- a cron job per site that will execute the cloud-info-provider for every vo supported by the site and push the information to the AMS in order to be consumed by clients.

 Sites are configred following the YAML files of the `sites` directory.